flips22/mylar-league/README.md

 A lot of the tools supplement the great CBL collection at: https://github.com/DieselTech/CBL-ReadingLists
 I really don't have a background in programming, so don't expect perfection.
 I am welcome PRs, and I appreciate all those that helped me though PRs and advice and direction.

+## Drag and Drop CBL Import
+>If you want to import all the missing volumes from a CBL file into mylar and not mess with any of the other scripts, the fastest and easiest way to do that is with  `mylarCBLimport-Drag-Drop-Standalone.py`.
+1. Install Python.
+2. Download `mylarCBLimport-Drag-Drop-Standalone.py` to your hard drive.
+3. Find a .CBL file and then drag and drop it onto the icon for `mylarCBLimport-Drag-Drop-Standalone.py`.

+On the first run it will install the requests with pip and ask you for your mylar server address in the format `http://mymylarserver:8080/` and your mylar API key.
+Those entries will be saved in `configDND.ini`.
+The script will pop up search your mylar server for missing volumes and then give you the option to add all the missing volumes.
+There are more features and options in the following CBL import scripts.

 # CBL Generation
 A set of tools to create comic book reading lists in the format of a .CBL file.
 ### **CBLgenerator.py**